-As Music Director of Gran Teatre del Liceu he conducts a number of productions in Barcelona each season, most recently Don Giovanni, Le Nozze di Figaro and Elektra.
-This season he will give opera performances of Roméo et Juliette and Tristan und Isolde as well as a number of symphony concerts.
+As Music Director of Gran Teatre del Liceu he conducts a number of productions in Barcelona each season, most recently Roméo et Juliette, Tristan und Isolde, Don Giovanni and Elektra.
+This season he will give opera performances of Káťa Kabanova, Rodelinda and the world premiere of Casablancas’ new opera L’Enigma de Lea, as well as a number of symphony concerts.
 He also holds the position of Honorary Conductor of the Orquesta Nacional de España having previously served as their Artistic Director for nine years during which he substantially raised their international profile.
-He was also appointed Horonary Conductor of the Orquesta Ciudad de Granada last season.
+He is also Horonary Conductor of the Orquesta Ciudad de Granada.

 Josep Pons' discography of over 50 CDs and DVDs mostly released by harmonia mundi and Deutsche Grammophon, includes recordings of Falla, and French repertoire regarded as benchmark interpretations and earning numerous awards.
 His recording of Noches en los jardines de España with Javier Perianes won a Choc de la Musique, Melancolía with Patricia Petibon received a Gramophone Editor's Choice, and his collaboration with Tomatito earned him a Latin Grammy.
 His last recording of Berio’s Sinfonia and Mahler/Berio’s 10 Frühe Lieder with BBC Symphony Orchestra and Matthias Goerne, won the BBC Music Award, Choc de la musique and Télérama Ffff awards and was among the 10 Best CD’s of the year of Presto Classical.